simon-frankau/dirac/README.md

 src/cpm22.asm is a lightly-modified copy of CPM22.Z80, extracted from http://www.cpm.z80.de/download/cpm2-asm.zip

+(I had disassembled a working CP/M image myself, but this comes with comments and produces the same results so... why not?)

 images/appleiicpm.dsk is taken from http://schorn.ch/cpm/zip/cpm2.zip,
 as a relatively arbitrary easy-to-reverse-engineer disk image.